davidbeleznay/DigitalForesterApp/README.md

 ## Professional Use Notes

 This application is designed for use by qualified forestry professionals, engineers, and technicians.
 Both tools provide complete workflows for systematic evaluation using professional methodologies with a unified, intuitive interface that reduces user error and improves data quality while maintaining professional standards and regulatory compliance requirements.

+The Culvert Sizing Tool now defaults to the California Method as the industry-standard recommended approach, with options for more advanced hydraulic analysis when needed.
+The method selection interface provides clear guidance to help professionals choose the most appropriate sizing approach for their specific project requirements.

 ## Contributing